corwin-of-amber/wasi-kernel/README.md

 Simple process management, streams, and shared file system for WASM modules running in workers, based on WASI and Wasmer-JS.

+The current version is compatible with [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) 12.

 ## Development

 To startup the project, you first need to do: